Abdelpakey/install-anaconda/README.md

 First find if the GPU is compatible with Tensorflow GPU or not! from [Here](https://developer.nvidia.com/cuda-gpus)
 - [x] Download and Install Cuda Toolkit from [here](https://developer.nvidia.com/cuda-downloads) and select the proper operating system for yor machine.
+- [x] Download and insatall  cuDNN by signing up on Nvidia Developer [Website](https://developer.nvidia.com/cudnn)
+Note: you must have an account to download cuDNN